USCbiostats/PM566/website/content/assignment/14-final.md

 portfolio of data science projects that will become seminal for your job hunt.

 Using the dataset from your midterm, make sure you have formulated a clear and concise question to answer.
 You will apply the skills learned throughout the semester to answer this question.

-**Deliverables**: 1) A 5-minute presentation where you walk us through your website; 2) A written report with embedded tables and figures that is submitted as a PDF to a final project-specific GitHub repository *and* as a downloadable link on your website.
-Please see the checklist below for additional details.
+## Deliverables
+- Written report (single spaced, 6-8 pages where 3-4 pages are tables and figures)
+- Website (summarize your analysis, include interactive figures, provide a link to download the full written report)

+### Written report
+The actual analysis should be included in the PDF report.
+The PDF report can refer to interactive visualizations included in the website, but otherwise all figures and tables should be included in the PDF.

 The report should have the following sections (elaborate from what was written in the midterm):